Thursday, July 18, 2019 12 PM ET | 60 Minutes

 Marijuana Law Attorney

-Alan is the recognized cannabis lawyer and cannabis credit union expert in Oregon.
-His practice focuses on developing cannabis and hemp credit union divisions.
-Prior to Gleam Law, he spent 17 years as the General Counsel and Compliance Officer for Maps Credit Union, where he created and managed the first fully compliant cannabis credit union division in Oregon.
+Prior to entering private practice and specializing in legal marijuana, hemp, and CBD cases, he spent 17 years as the General Counsel and Compliance Officer for Maps Credit Union.
+At Maps, he created and managed the first fully compliant cannabis credit union division in Oregon.
+This program remains the largest, most successful cannabis credit union division in the state.
+Read full bio.